JBRector/generator-mi/README.md

 Generate a new project - cd in to project directory and `yo mi`.

-The generator will pull down necessary files and automaticlly run `npm install` for you.
+The generator will pull down necessary files and automatically run `npm install` for you.

 Build the site: `gulp`